Wireless Mouse isn’t Working – How to Troubleshoot

 A wireless mouse is typically made up of a couple of components.
 The mouse itself which will contain a battery and a wireless adapter, usually USB.
 The mouse sends signals to the adapter which forwards it to Windows to follow the command.
 It is a simple setup that works well most of the time.

-Troubleshooting a Wireless Mouse in Windows
+Troubleshooting a Wireless Mouse

 Symptoms of a wireless mouse having issues will be erratic movement, the desktop cursor jumping or jerking around, the cursor not moving properly, or even not moving at all.
 All of these can be addressed with one or other of these fixes.
 This tutorial assumes the wireless mouse was working fine for a while and then suddenly began having issues.